-2.6.4 SC 5.4Travel Pattern Changes
+2.8.4 SC 7.4 Vehicle Ownership

-Travel Pattern Changes: due to the quality of a road (ride quality, safety and geometry), the travel pattern of the associated community is highly influenced.
+Vehicle Ownership Changes: The quality of a road (ride quality, safety and geometry), has significant influence in the vehicle ownership changes in the adjacent households and among the regular road users or commuters.
+Travel behavior and vehicle ownership of the associated community is highly influenced by improvement in road quality as well as lack of public transport or other issues.
 A better performing road encourages an increase of motorized trips and as a result influences the increase in vehicle ownership in the community.
 With a better paved road connection, people are encouraged to buy motorcycles or even cars (based on the community land use pattern, suburb / rural) which they would not consider if the connectivity were less accommodating for motorized vehicles.